Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Conclusion

 \section{Conclusion}

-In this work, we propose an image degradation problem caused by the co-existence of mist and raindrops adhered to a glass window or camera lens.
-This phenomenon shows different image characteristics compared to atmospheric haze or rain streaks.
-The problem is widely observed in reality but lacks investigation.
-Instead of using hand-crafted priors to generate spatial attention maps to handle this problem, we introduce CAM attention to generate attention maps without priors, and utilize dual attention modules as well as smoothed dilated convolution modules in the restoration CNN to generate relatively clean images.
-Both quantitative evaluation and intuitive examples show quality improvement with the proposed method.
-The restoration with our method can also benefit high-level tasks such as instance segmentation and panoptic segmentation for generating reliable results, which demonstrates a vital significance in vision applications.
+In this work, we might be the first to propose the image degradation problem related to the co-existence of adherent mist and raindrops.
+Both interference sources are attached to the lens or glass window of cameras, showing different image characteristics compared with atmospheric haze or rain streaks.
+Although the problem is widely observed in reality, little works have been investigated.
+We adopt an attentive convolutional network containing interpolation-based pyramid attention blocks to strengthen the spatial perception of regional obstacles to handle this problem.
+Both quantitative evaluation and intuitive examples show quality improvement with the proposed method without explicit priors, even for conventional de-hazing and pure raindrop removal tasks.
+The restoration from the adherent mist and raindrop degradation can benefit high-level tasks such as panoptic segmentation for producing reliable results, which demonstrates the vital significance in vision applications.